 What is now the School of Information was founded in 1948 to educate information professionals.
 Since that time, the name of the School and of the degrees offered have changed several times, but we have always balanced the values of information access as a human and social benefit with the intellectual and technical skills needed to lead developments in the information age.

-The School has offered master’s degrees since 1948, and doctoral degrees since 1970.
-Undergraduate teaching has been part of the School for many years, but 2021 marks the inaugural year that students will be able to earn a complete undergraduate degree (either a B.A. or a B.S. in informatics*) from the School of Information.
+The School has offered a master’s degree program since 1948 and a doctoral degree program since 1970.
+Undergraduate teaching has been part of the School for many years, and the Informatics major was formally launched in 2021, enabling students to earn a B.A. or a B.S. in Informatics from the School of Information.